Kommande

 • 2025

-This biography explores the fascinating trajectory of amateur naturalist Frank Farley (1870-1949), who in the first half of the twentieth century made significant contributions to the fields of ornithology and environmental conservation.
-An enthusiastic booster for rural development in western Canada, and Camrose, Alberta, in particular, Farley was also a passionate naturalist at a time when few others held such views.
+Frank Farley (1870-1949) was a passionate naturalist and enthusiastic booster for rural development in western Canada.
 He supported and managed newly designated migratory bird sanctuaries, networked with expert ornithologists across the continent, mentored young people (including famous Canadian writer and grand-nephew Farley Mowat), and published widely to scientific and popular audiences.
-The books description of Farleys career shows how a single individual can make substantive contributions to wildlife conservation while acknowledging tensions between amateur and professional ornithologists.
-The wide range of activities in which Farley engaged shows the complexities of rural life in Alberta and also reveals that concern over environmental change is not new.
-Frank Farley and the Birds of Alberta adds a stimulating new layer to a complex western Canadian past, and is an invaluable resource for scholars and readers versed in Canadian environmental history, climate change, and ecological activism.
+His most significant publication was Birds of the Battle River Region.
+His data and research served as the basis for the first account of the birds of Alberta, published in 1958.
+Farley's career shows how a single individual can make significant contributions to the fields of ornithology and environmental conservation, both locally and internationally.
+Frank Farley and the Birds of Alberta adds a new layer to a complex western Canadian past and will be an invaluable resource for those interested in Canadian environmental history, climate change, and ecological activism.

-• Författare: Glen Hvenegaard, Jeremy Mouat, Heather J Marshall
+• Författare: Glen Hvenegaard, Jeremy Mouat, Heather J Marshall, Glen Hvenegaard, Jeremy Mouat

 • ISBN: 9781772128239